billykirk01/blog/posts/tmux_tips_and_tricks.md

 `tmux a` attach to the most recent session

-`tmux attach-session -t name` attach to a named session
+`tmux a -t name` attach to a named session

 ## Sessions
 _Use these with the prefix `Ctrl-b`_